cefet-rj-dal/harbinger/anomalies/hanr_remd.md

+REMD regression anomaly detection: REMD combines Empirical Mode Decomposition with ARIMA modeling: IMFs capture nonstationary structure and ARIMA models residual dynamics.
+Large residual magnitudes signal anomalies and are thresholded via `harutils()`.

 REMD combines EMD-based decomposition with ARIMA modeling on the high-frequency component to detect anomalies.

 In this tutorial we:
 - Load and visualize a simple anomaly dataset
 - Configure and run the REMD detector (`hanr_remd`)
 - Inspect detections, evaluate, and plot residual magnitudes